flutter-tizen/plugins/packages/video_player_videohole/README.md

 - The 'setPlaybackSpeed' method will fail if triggered within last 3 seconds.
 - The playback speed will reset to 1.0 when video is replayed in loop mode.
 - The 'seekTo' method works only when playback speed is 1.0, and it sets video position to the nearest key frame which may differ from the passed argument.
+- The 'player_set_subtitle_updated_cb' can't support Dash sidecar subtitle on Tizen 6.0/6.5, but support on Tizen 7.0.